-The PIE-LTER Schoolyard K-12 education program, The Salt Marsh Science Project, is done in conjunction with Mass Audubon and administered by Elizabeth Duff.
+The PIE-LTER Schoolyard K-12 education program, The Salt Marsh Science Project, is done in partnership with Mass Audubon and administered by David Moon.
 The program is aimed at students in grades 5 through 12.
 There are currently 10 participating schools, most on the Massachusetts North Shore but some also in the Boston area.
 The key aspect of this program is to bring students into their own backyards and provide hands-on experience.
 Students work with their teachers and scientists to learn about salt marshes and the impact of the invasive common reed (Phragmites australis).
 Students collect their own data and compare their findings to those of previous classes and to regional data.

 The Mass Audubon Invasive species program addresses a number of invasive species that are of concern in the Plum Island region including purple loosestrife and perennial pepperweed.
 Lessoning Loosestrife is a curriculum designed for elementary to high school level students.
 Its goal is to help educators teach about wetlands, invasive species, and about using beetles as a biological control for purple loosestrife.
 For teachers who want to become actively involved in removing pepperweed, The Perennial Pepperweed Handbook (PDF) includes mapping tools, instructions for acquiring permits and permissions, ways of treating this invasive, and outreach materials.

 Fiddle Me This is a lesson plan for grades 9 -12.
 In this investigations students will use models to analyze and draw conclusions about climate change and its effects on fiddler crabs.
 See Fiddler Crab Curriculum for more info.